brainlife/docs/docs/apps/helloworld.md

 ## Testing

-Now, you should be able to test run your app locally by executing `main`
+Now, you should be able to test run your app locally by executing `main` ([nibabel](https://nipy.org/nibabel/) should be installed first, e.g. by executing `pip install nibabel`)

 ```
 ./main